karodehemant9/Flights-Booking-Backend/README.md

  - `utils` -> contains helper methods, error classes etc.

+ - `migrations` -> The migrations folder holds database migration scripts — versioned, repeatable changes to your database schema (create/alter/drop tables, add indexes, etc.).
+Migrations let teams evolve schema safely, apply or rollback changes, and keep schema in sync across environments.
+They work together with models, seeders, and your repository layer.

+Key points
+- Each migration is typically a timestamped file with up (apply) and down (rollback) functions.
+- Managed by tools like Sequelize (sequelize-cli/umzug), Knex, TypeORM, etc.
+- You run them with CLI commands (e.g., npx sequelize-cli db:migrate or npx knex migrate:latest).
+- Keep migrations in source control; never edit already-applied migrations — create a new one to change the schema.

+- `Seeders` -> Seeders (seed files) populate the database with initial or sample data (fixtures) — e.g., admin accounts, lookup tables, demo data for development/tests.

+Key points
+- Purpose: insert baseline or test data after schema exists (after migrations).
+- Typical contents: idempotent insert/update logic for tables (users, roles, settings).
+- Run via CLI of your migration tool (Sequelize, Knex, TypeORM, etc.).
+- Keep seeders in source control; avoid secrets in seed data.
+- Prefer creating new seeders to modify data instead of editing applied ones.

 ### Setup the project

  - Download this template from github and open it in your favourite text editor.